Help Kids Recover from the Time Change

 - Stress hormones rise: The stress hormone cortisol can increase due to lack of sleep, which has a negative impact on functioning and behavior.

 - Stick to a routine: “The better sleepers have consistent bedtime routines,” says Dr. Levine.
-“When my three kids were younger, the routine was huge with bath, stories, and bed always at the same time, including weekends.
-I once talked to a sleep expert who recommended reading the exact same book at bedtime and naptime, so the child has a strong association with a certain story and sleep.”
+“When my three kids were younger, the routine was bath, stories, and bed always at the same time, including weekends.
+I once talked to a sleep expert who recommended reading the same book at bedtime and naptime, so the child has a strong association with a certain story and sleep.”
 Teenagers, however, are often so sleep-deprived during the week that a little catch-up on weekends is okay.

 - Set one sleep location: Although some parents let kids nap in the stroller or on a grandparent, it can create problems at night when their child fights sleep in their own space.
 “It’s helpful to teach kids there is a consistent location—a bed or crib—where they go to sleep,” says Dr. Levine.